 The Calgary JAMES (Junior Alberta Mathematics for Eager Students) mathematics circle explores various problem solving techniques and problems from various math competitions.
 We look at many different fields within math including number theory, graph theory, combinations and geometry.
 We aim to tackle larger problems systematically and logically.
 The circle's primary audience is high performing junior high (Grade 7, Grade 8 and Grade 9) students, although some Grade 6 students also attend.

-The circle will be running from 2 p.m. to 3 p.m. in MS 431 at the University of Calgary on Saturdays starting Saturday, Sept.
-29. We will break in July and August, but will restart sometime in September.
+The circle will be running from 11 a.m. to 12 p.m. in MS 457 at the University of Calgary on Saturdays starting Saturday, October 8th, and going until December 3rd.
+We will resume again sometime in January or early February.